No Olympic truce for US, North Korea in Pyeongchang

 Pence's tweeted day-after position: "The U.S. will not allow the propaganda charade by the North Korean regime to go unchallenged on the world stage."

-AP writer Kim Tong-hyung contributed to this report from Seoul.
+Pence was scheduled to leave for the United States on Saturday night.
+The North's political delegation was set to leave Sunday.

 Talmadge is the AP's Pyongyang bureau chief, on assignment at the Olympics.
 Follow him on Twitter and Instagram: @erictalmadge.
+AP writers Kim Tong-hyung in Seoul and Zeke Miller, traveling with the vice president, contributed to this report.